 - · Timer2 and Timer3 Selection mode

 - Simple Output Compare Match mode

 - Dual Output Compare Match mode

-- Simple PWM mode
+- · Simple PWM mode

 - Output Compare during Sleep and Idle modes

 - Interrupt on Output Compare/PWM Event

-These operating modes are determined by setting the appropriate bits in the 16-bit OCxCON SFR (where x = 1 and 2).
+These operating modes are determined by setting the appropriate bits in the 16-bit OCxCON SFR (where x = 1,2,3,...,N).
+The dsPIC30F3010/3011 devices have 4/2 compare channels, respectively.

-OCxRS and OCxR in the figure represent the Dual Compare registers.
+OCxRS and OCxR in the figure represent the dual compare registers.
 In the Dual Compare mode, the OCxR register is used for the first compare and OCxRS is used for the second compare.

-FIGURE 12-1: OUTPUT COMPARE MODE BLOCK DIAGRAM
+FIGURE 13-1: OUTPUT COMPARE MODE BLOCK DIAGRAM

-12.1 Timer2 and Timer3 Selection Mode
+13.1 Timer2 and Timer3 Selection Mode

-Each output compare channel can select between one of two 16-bit timers: Timer2 or Timer3.
+Each output compare channel can select between one of two 16-bit timers; Timer2 or Timer3.